 Mining Engineering is a branch of engineering concerned with the exploration, assessment, development and management of mining operations.
-The full-time course in Mining Engineering (314) leading to the award of the BE degree, the part-time course (421), also leading to the award of the BE degree, and the part-time course in Mineral Processing (422) leading to the award of the BSc(Tech) degree, prepare students for careers in the coal mining, metalliferous mining, quarrying or the petroleum industry.
-The part-time courses are available at Broken Hill only.
+The full-time course in Mining Engineering (314) leading to the award of the BE degree, part-time courses (420 and 421) leading to the award of the degrees of BE and BSc(Eng) respectively, and the part-time course in Mineral Processing (422) leading to the award of the BSc(Tech) degree, prepare students for careers in the coal mining, metalliferous mining, quarrying or the petroleum industry.
+The parttime courses are available at Broken Hill only.

-There is a formal graduate course in Mining and Mineral Engineering (504), leading to the award of a Graduate Diploma.
+There is a formal graduate course in Mining and Minerals Engineering (504), leading to the award of a Graduate Diploma.